tlevine/www.thomaslevine.com/content/!/socrata-genealogies/index.md

 I've included that figure in the present report.)

-Out of these datasets, I took the top ten datasets, and I show their families in the table at the end of this page.
+Out of these datasets, I took the top ten datasets, and I show their families in the fancy table at the end of this page.
 Select a dataset, and then you can see all of that dataset plus all of the filtered views, maps and charts of that dataset.
 You can also see which portals each of these datasets is federated to.
 You can sort by the different columns,